oyvfoss/kval_ctd_template/docs/SETUP.md

 - Open Miniforge
 - Navigate to the root folder of this repository
-- Type `mamba env create -f fs24_env.yml`
+- Type `mamba env create -f kval_template_env.yml`
-- This should install a new mamba environment with the requirements specified in the file.
+- This should install a new mamba environment called `kval_ctd` with the requirements specified in the file.
     - This includes (a specific version of) the [`kval`](https://github.com/NPIOcean/kval) library.